madcvvs/nofap-counter/README.md

     sudo npm install

 After you have all the dependencies installed you need to set the `dayzero` variable on line 13 to the correct date.
-The format is `YYYYMMDD`, e.g `20151118`.
+The format is `YYYYMMDDHHmm`, e.g `201801191510`.
 After the configuration you're ready to start `server.js`.

     sudo node server.js